Lee Westwood

-Westwood has represented Europe in ten Ryder Cups.
-In October 2010, Westwood became the world number one in the Official World Golf Ranking, ending the reign of Tiger Woods, and becoming the first British golfer since Nick Faldo in 1994 to hold that position.
+Westwood has represented Europe in eleven Ryder Cups.
+In October 2010, he became the world number one in the Official World Golf Ranking, ending the reign of Tiger Woods, and becoming the first British golfer since Nick Faldo in 1994 to hold that position.
 He held the number one position for a total of 22 weeks.
-Westwood and fellow countryman Luke Donald share the distinction of reaching the number one world ranking despite never winning a major.
-He holds the record of playing in the most major championships without winning one.
+He is sometimes referred to by his nickname Westy.

 Early life

 Born in Worksop, Nottinghamshire, Westwood attended Sir Edmund Hillary Primary School and Valley Comprehensive School (now an Outwood Grange Academies Trust school) in his youth.
+He has family and heritage in South Wales.
 Westwood began to play golf aged 13 with a half set bought by grandparents.
 His father John, a mathematics teacher, took up the game at the same time to encourage his son.
 A talented sportsman at school, Lee played rugby, cricket and football.

 Westwood had a later start at the game than many future tournament professionals, but less than two years later he was the junior champion of Nottinghamshire.
 He played for England in the Boys Home Internationals in August 1989, and played for Great Britain and Ireland boys team in the Jacques Léglise Trophy in both 1990 and 1991.
 In 1991 he won his first important amateur tournament, the Peter McEvoy Trophy.
 In 1993 he won the British Youths Open Amateur Championship and turned professional.